-On 29 June 2020, the Prime Minister issued Decree No 1295 of 2020, stating that the period of lockdown, from 17 March until 27 June 2020, was to be considered a period of suspension of all limitation periods, including those of enforcement proceedings.
-Thus, non-initiation of enforcement proceedings within that period does not affect any limitation periods of enforcement proceedings.
-Recently, the Court of Cassation has relied on the above decision to rule for the suspension of the procedural periods regulating the challenge of judgments.
+On 29 June 2020, the Prime Minister issued Decree No 1295 of 2020, stating that the period of lockdown, from 17 March until 27 June 2020, would be treated as a suspension period for all limitation periods, including those pertaining to enforcement proceedings.
+As such, the noncommencement of enforcement proceedings within that timeframe does not impact any limitation periods related to enforcement proceedings.
+Recently, the Court of Cassation invoked the above decision to justify the suspension of procedural periods regulating the contestation of judgments.